 Or, he would give them the meat.
 He can bring in a whole deer, and drop it at the door.
 He tells the girl, "There you are.
 There's my work."

-xxx Sometimes he gave her folks food.
+Sometimes, in my times, he gave her folks other kinds of food.
 He'll bring food and unload, oh, probably, say, a couple arms' full, or pack-sacks full, of food and gifts.
 Later on, we used to carry food -- and groceries from the store -- in a pack-sack or a gunny sack.
 In earlier years we used a gunny sack.
 We used gunny sacks lots.
-He would bring the food into their house and set it down.
+He would bring the gunny sack or pack-sack of food into their house and set it down.

 Besides food and wood he'd give them tobacco, calico, a canoe, a gun, snowshoes, and things like that.
 Most generally he would give her folks presents.
 Almost always the man gave the girl's folks presents.
 That shows appreciation.
 They would give blankets, rugs, or anything -- like guns, canoes, any thing.
 Later on, he'd generally give cloth to the old lady.
 He'd also generally give them a blanket or something.

 He can give her folks presents at any time.
-At any time he gives them presents, even after they get married.
+At any time he gives them presents -- even after they get married.
 He thinks a lot of his father- and mother-in-law.
 He sees the condition they live in.
 He will go by their place once every so often and give them something, maybe even a canoe.
-He will go by, and if the old man's young enough to hunt -- if the old man can see enough to hunt -- he'll go buy a gun, a little 30-30,(13) and give him a gun.
+He will go by, and if her old man's young enough to hunt -- if the old man can see enough to hunt -- he'll go buy a gun, a little .30-30,(13) and give him a gun.
 He calls him náy-zay-nI'ss, "my father-in-law."

-At the time they get married the man gives the in-laws the blankets and rugs.
-That's donated to him by his own relations.(14) This is for the father and mother.
-It's for the father and mother of the bride.
+At the time they get married the man gives the in-laws blankets and rugs.
+That's donated to him by his own relations.(14) This is for the father and mother -- the father and mother of the bride.
 And they're beautiful.
 And these new blankets are used for the girl's parents' spread, bedspread.
 The young men give in-laws blankets.
-But if the in-laws have too many blankets, they donate to the young couple -- then the man hunts to beat hell!
+But if the in-laws have too many blankets, they donate the blankets back to the young couple -- then the man hunts to beat hell!

 While he's hunting, he's hunting for her folks too.
 When he gets something, the girl shows her dad: "This is what I got for my mother.
 This is what I got for my folks.
 They're yours."
 It's just to help out.
 The old folks got a lot of stuff that way all the time.

-The young man has to show that he can provide.
-To show this he'll go get some meat and put it in front of the girl's wigwam.
+As I mentioned, the young man has to show that he can provide.
+To show this he'll go get some meat and put it in front of the girl's wiigwaam.
 When he does this, eventually she'll come out and say, "Everything's OK."
-And after awhile they'll marry, nine days after.
+And after a while they'll marry, nine days after.

-She has to go in the tipi(16) for nine days.
+She has to go in a special little wiigwaam or tipi(16) for nine days.
 They respect that tipi.
-They respect that tipi, that "self-house," and go there to get purified, to get of age.
+They respect that tipi -- that "self-house" -- and go there to get purified, to get of age.
 They go there too to get ready to get married.
 They purify by waiting again nine days.
 That also gives the others a chance to hear the news coming, "They're going to get married.
 A big dinner will be served."

 That was the legal way boy!

-If they want to get married, the young man has to come to her wigwam or tipi, and they'll have a ceremonial opening with a feast.
-He'll give a feast to one another.
-At the feast they have blueberries, wild plums, and everything they can get a hold of.
+If they want to get married, the young man has to come to her wiigwaam or tipi, and they'll have a feast.
+Her father will give a feast where they'll have blueberries, wild plums, and everything they can get a hold of.
 At the dinner the father of the woman will announce, "I let my daughter go to this man."

 That sermon is called wii$-ko-máy wii$-ko-dI'n.
 You know what? wii$-ko-máy, wii$-ko-máy, gI-wi$-kó-mI-mI-mI'm wi$-^$-kodI'n . . . wii$-ko-dI'n, wii$-ko-dI'n, is something they're going to discuss very heavy to the others, to the relatives.
 Yea, wii-ko-may wii-ko-dIm means "something they're going to discuss very heavy."